-(1) If you find the defendant not guilty of [or if after making every reasonable effort to reach a unanimous verdict on that charge, you find that you cannot agree], then you must go on to consider whether the government has proved the lesser charge of (2) The difference between these two crimes is that to convict the defendant of the lesser charge of, the government does not have to prove This is an element of the greater charge, but not the lesser charge.
-(3) For you to find the defendant guilty of the lesser charge, the government must prove each and every one of the following elements beyond a reasonable doubt: (A) First, that the defendant [fully define the prohibited acts and/or results required to convict].
-(B) Second, that he did so [fully define the mental state required to convict]. [(C) Third, that [fully define any other elements required to convict].] [(4) Insert applicable definitions of terms used here.]
-(5) If you are convinced that the government has proved all of these elements, say so by elements, then you must find the defendant not guilty of this charge.
+) If you find the defendant not guilty of [or if after making every reasonable effort or reach a unanimous verdict on that charge, you find that you cannot agree], then you must go in to consider whether the government has proved the lesser charge of 2) The difference between these two crimes is that to convict the defendant of the lesser charge f, the government does not have to prove This is an element of the greater harge, but not the lesser charge.
+B) For you to find the defendant guilty of the lesser charge, the government must prove each an very one of the following elements beyond a reasonable doubt: (A) First, that the defendant [fully define the prohibited acts and/or results required to convict].
+(B) Second, that he did so [fully define the mental state required to convict]. [(C) Third, that [fully define any other elements required to convict].]
+4) Insert applicable definitions of terms used here.]

-[(6) Insert applicable explanations of any matters not required to convict here.]
+- (5) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
+If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge. - [(6) Insert applicable explanations of any matters not required to convict here.]